 Mandatory and best practice reporting to all shareholders

 Shareholders have a general right to access information and documents concerning the company's activities.
 Both the JSC Law and the LLC Law list the information that is available to all shareholders and set out the procedure for accessing this information.
-Access to certain documents of JSCs, such as a company's accounts and the minutes of its management board, is open only to a shareholder or shareholders collectively holding not less than 25 per cent of voting shares.
-In certain cases, minority shareholders need to show proper business purpose to get access to the documents of the company.
-Moreover, the JSC Law and LLC Law have recently been supplemented with a new provision empowering the government to release certain companies from the statutory obligations to provide information on interested-party and major transactions to their stakeholders.
+Access to certain documents of JSCs, such as the accounts and the minutes of its management board, is open only to a shareholder or shareholders collectively holding not less than 25 per cent of voting shares.
+In certain cases, minority shareholders need to show proper business purpose to get access to the company documents.
+Moreover, the JSC Law and LLC Law have been supplemented with a provision empowering the government to release certain companies from the statutory obligation to provide information about interested-party and major transactions to their stakeholders.

-Since 2010, the government programme to transform Moscow into an international financial centre has been the key driving force behind corporate governance reforms in Russia.
+Since 2010, the government programme to transform Moscow into an international financial centre has been the key driving force behind corporate governance reforms.
 One key idea behind that initiative was to make the Russian jurisdiction more attractive to international financial investors and give a boost to domestic capital markets.

-While the momentum behind this initiative has somewhat been stalled, particularly, in the recent years following the political crisis in Ukraine and Russia becoming subject to an EU and US sanctions, the government has continued its efforts in improving the corporate governance regime for Russian companies.
-Russian policymakers and the companies themselves have recognised the importance of proper corporate governance, irrespective of the level of interest of foreign investors in the Russian jurisdiction.
+Although the momentum behind this initiative has been stalled somewhat, particularly following the political crisis in Ukraine and Russia becoming subject to sanctions by the European Union and United States, the government has continued its efforts to improve the corporate governance regime for Russian companies.
+Russian policymakers and companies themselves have recognised the importance of proper corporate governance, irrespective of the level of interest of foreign investors in the Russian jurisdiction.

 Russian policymakers continue their work on further enhancing management accountability.
-One of the suggested innovations (which have not yet been approved by the Parliament) relates to the treatment of quasi-treasury shares.
-While treasury shares owned by a company itself are non-voting and are not counted towards a quorum, there is no similar limitation for shares in the company held by its subsidiaries.
-Therefore, as has been the case in numerous high-profile shareholders' conflicts surrounding prominent Russian companies, the control by management of a significant quasi-treasury stake results in an excessive entrenchment of the management.
+One of the suggested innovations (which still have not been approved by Parliament) relates to the treatment of quasi-treasury shares.
+Although treasury shares owned by a company itself are non-voting and are not counted towards a quorum, there is no similar limitation for shares held by a company's subsidiaries.
+Therefore, as has been the case in numerous high-profile shareholder conflicts surrounding prominent Russian companies, the control by management of a significant quasi-treasury stake results in an excessive entrenchment of the management.
 The concepts of accountability of management and controlling persons remain of even greater importance in the financial services sector, with the continuing trend for clearing the sector of corrupt and bad-faith participants.

-Protection of minority shareholders in the process of takeovers of public companies is another hot topic and a leitmotif of 2019–2020.
-One of the key proposed changes to the takeover regime concerns the indirect change of control over public companies.
-The takeover rules at this stage are triggered only through the change of ownership of a significant stake in the company itself.
-The change of control over a significant shareholder does not trigger the takeover rules and has on numerous occasions been used to avoid the implementation of the minority protection measures contemplated by the law.
+Another hot topic is the protection of minority shareholders in the process of takeovers of public companies.
+One of the key proposed changes to the takeover regime that is still on the table concerns the indirect change of control of public companies.
+The Takeover Rules currently are triggered only through the change of ownership of a significant stake in the company itself.
+The change of control of a significant shareholder does not trigger the Takeover Rules and has been used on numerous occasions to avoid implementation of the minority protection measures contemplated by the law.

-In summary, the government is continuing its work on improving the Russian governance regime with a view to reaching a balance of interests between the various interested parties, despite the unfavourable political and economic circumstances.
-Hopefully, those efforts will receive an additional boost if and when the international sanctions against Russia are lifted.
+In summary, the government is continuing its work on improving the Russian governance regime with a view to achieving a balance of interests between the various interested parties, despite the unfavourable political, economic circumstances and the challenges raised by the covid-19 pandemic.
+It is hoped that these efforts will receive an additional boost if and when the international sanctions against Russia are lifted.

-1 Danil Guryanov, Bogdana Shtoma and Andrey Shevchuk are lawyers at Herbert Smith Freehills CIS LLP.
+1 Danil Guryanov is an advocate practising at Herbert Smith Freehills College of Advocates and Bogdana Shtoma and Andrey Shevchuk are lawyers at Herbert Smith Freehills CIS LLP.

 2 Civil Code of the Russian Federation (Part 1) (Federal Law No. 51-FZ dated 30 November 1994).